Mykhailo-Sichkaruk/BackendAssignment-Fitness/README.md

 - TypeScript brand types: I use custom types for IDs (like UserId, and ProgramId).
 With brand types, it is hard to pass ExerciseId to ProgramId because you explicitly need to create an instance of a new type.

 - Path aliases: pretty paths without "../../../" in imports

+- Graceful shudown: Master process makes fork of itself and child process runs http server.
+If http server have unhandledException it closes and master process starts new http server.
+This prevents application from leaking after unhandled error and from terminating after one error.